JeremyMedders/LogixLibraries/README.md

 # LogixLibraries

-This is my best-effort approach to implementing production-ready, "object-oriented" programming on Rockwell Logix5000-based controllers.
+This is my best-effort approach to implementing production-ready, "object-oriented" and "functional" styles of programming on Rockwell Logix5000 controllers.

 With the exception of supporting sample files (FactoryTalk View ME screens/definitions, etc.), this repository contains only .L5X (Logix 5000 XML) files.
 Structured text is used for AOI definitions to ease porting between IEC 61131-3 platforms.
 Dependencies will be documented where possible.